SkillsFundingAgency/das-technical-guidance/collections/_development/framework-upgrade-roadmap.md

 ### New solutions

 New solutions should always use the latest version of the framework which is in Long Term Support.
+Releases which are not covered by Long Term Support are only supported for three months after a subsequent Current or LTS release which, if we were to use none LTS releases, could lead to a lot of our applications running on an unsupported version of the framework even if it had been upgraded relatively recently.

 ### When to upgrade